essoen/docker-puller/README.md

 docker-puller listen to these web hooks and can be configured to run a particular script, given a specific hook.

+## Installation
+It runs on Python 3.
+Just install the requirements with `pip install -r requirements.txt`.

 ## Example web hook
 In docker.io setup a web hook with an URL like this: https://myserver.com/dockerhook?token=abc123&hook=myhook1